jxshdavis/jxshdavis.github.io/_pages/about.md

 Hi!

 I graduated from Rice University in 2024 with a Bachelor of Science in mathematics and statistics.
-My statistics senior thesis was advised by [Meng Li] (google.com).
+My statistics senior thesis was advised by [Meng Li](https://meng.rice.edu).